FgBierwart/KOSTA-Toolbox/README.md

 ```

 ### Construction of the Lyapunov function
+The construction of the Lyapunov function is done within two main steps:

-- The different paremeters of the basis functions are provided via the parameter *basis* and the structure *s*.
+- ... to complete...
+The different paremeters of the basis functions are provided via the parameter *basis* and the structure *s*.
 In the current version, only monomials and Gaussian radial basis functions are implemented.

 - The projection used to approximate the Koopman operator is given with the parameter *trunction*.